 Caller ID spoofing is the act of maliciously faking the caller ID on a phone call.
 This is usually to increase the chances of the person being called answering the call and to take advantage of them in some way, perhaps to defraud them.
 For example, a bad actor may spoof the caller ID to be a number in the local area code of the person being called.
 This is distinct from changing the caller ID for legitimate reasons, for example if a call center is making a call on behalf of a business and is presenting the caller ID of the business.

 At a high level, STIR provides the ability within SIP to authenticate caller ID, and SHAKEN defines the end-to-end architecture to implement caller ID authentication using STIR in the telephone network.
+You can see a list of relevant standards and specifications here.

 See here for a high-level summary of how STIR / SHAKEN works and a description of the STIR / SHAKEN Governance Model.